 to reach such ambitious goal is expected to be much sooner impacting and assisting interventionalists in their daily clinical practice.

-Zhao, L, Huang, S & Dissanayake, G 2015, 'Linear SFM: A Hierarchical Approach to Solving Structure-from-Motion Problems by Decoupling the Linear and Nonlinear C/C++ source code'.View/Download from: UTS OPUS
+Zhao, L, Huang, S & Dissanayake, G 2015, 'Linear SFM: A Hierarchical Approach to Solving Structure-from-Motion Problems by Decoupling the Linear and Nonlinear Components', ISPRS Journal of Photogrammetry and Remote Sensing, vol. 141, pp. 275-289.View/Download from: UTS OPUS or Publisher's site

 C/C++ source code